rjmarsan/rjmarsan.github.io/GROWTH-CONSULTING.md

 # About me
 I'm [RJ Marsan](https://www.linkedin.com/in/rjmarsan/).
 I've been working in the SF Bay tech scene since 2010 at some of the biggest names in tech: Google, Lyft and Hulu.
-I've scaled the corperate ladder from entry level Software Engineer to Staff Engineer, Manager, and now proudly taking a long overdue break from the grind.
+I've scaled the corporate ladder from entry level Software Engineer to Staff Engineer, Manager, and now proudly taking a long overdue break from the grind.
 Usually you'll find me on my bike or hanging at a coffee shop.